 1949 Alan Osmond (of The Osmonds) is born in Ogden, Utah.

 1948 Todd Rundgren is born outside of Philadelphia, Pennsylvania.
-In the '70s, he would become a top solo artist and one of the most celebrated producers in music, with Meat Loaf's Bat Out Of Hell his biggest commercial success.
+In the '70s, he becomes a top solo artist and one of the most celebrated producers in music, with Meat Loaf's Bat Out Of Hell his biggest commercial success.

 1947 Howard Kaylan (lead singer of The Turtles, Flo & Eddie) is born Howard Kaplan in the Bronx, New York.